precis-logging/base/readme.md

 It modifies the UI by adding dashboard widgets, sections, new pages, stand alone pages, and events pushed to a server configured Reflux store.

+Plugins are configured for use in the config.js file inside the plugins array.
+Each plugin will get its configuration passed to it from this entry as well.
+As config.js is a plain old javascript file it may be better to put each plugin entry into its own file with a module.exports statement and then simply require that configuration file into the main configuration file's plugins section.

+No plugin will be loaded that is not configured.

 ##Tests

 Testing is already setup to use Mocha using "npm test" as this is a base framework there are no tests provided with it by default.
 Still need to setup UI testing.